 Surgery is conducted Monday to Friday in our dedicated sterile operating theatre.
-We not only have advanced equipment to monitor your pet whilst anaesthetised (Heart & respiratory rate, oxygen levels, blood pressure, ECG & body temperature) but have a dedicated nurse monitoring your pet’s progress during the anaesthetic till recovery.
+We have advanced equipment to monitor your pet whilst anaesthetised and a dedicated nurse monitoring your pet's progress during the anaesthetic till recovery.

 Scout’s Story – The importance of Pre Anaesthetic blood tests!